Clever budgeting techniques

 3. 30% on wants

-The order of this is key, do not move past step 2 to 3 until you have taken care of all costs in steps 1 and 2.
+The order of this is key, don’t move past step 2 to 3 until you’ve taken care of all costs in steps 1 and 2.

 This method is great for helping you get into good money habits.
-You attend to the things you should be doing like paying bills, clearing debt or saving what you can and you still get to enjoy the money you’ve earned too.
+Making sure you’re covering the things you need to like paying bills, clearing debt or saving what you can.
+Plus you should still get to enjoy a little of what you’ve earned too.

 Allocate the first half of your money to things you need to buy.
-Now, ‘need’ can be subjective - ‘I need those shoes’ is case in point - so when we talk about needs here we mean real, proper needs.
-Think mortgage, gas bills and travel.
+Now, ‘need’ can be subjective - ‘I need those shoes’ for example - so when we talk about needs here we mean real, proper needs.
+Think mortgage, gas bills and essential travel.
 Not your Sky package or that unused gym membership that you’ve forgotten about.

 Paying less than 50% on things you need?
 Great.
-You’ll be able to put more towards your debts or savings – or those ‘wants’ you’ve got in mind.
+You’ll be able to put more towards your debts and savings or those ‘wants’ you’ve got in mind.

-The last 20%, and anything left over from before, should be used towards paying off any outstanding debt such as credit cards or loans.
+The next 20%, and anything left over from before, should be used towards paying off any outstanding debt like credit cards or loans.
 If there’s nothing to pay then that amount should go into a savings pot.

-The next 30% is for you to spend any way you want.
-Whether that’s a gym membership, eating out, Netflix, a holiday, a new pair of shoes is up to you.
+Around 30% is for you to spend any way you want.
+Whether that’s eating out, Netflix, a holiday, a new pair of shoes is up to you.
 Anything left over can go into your savings account.

 Fear not.
 We aren’t suggesting that you put your hard earned cash into an envelope which could end up in the recycling bin by mistake.